How to Delete Windows 10/11 Update Files and Cached Data?

-Remove or delete Windows 10 update files will free the system drive space and speed up your PC too.
-When you update your Windows, the update files will be cached on your Windows system drive.
-You must manually delete Windows 10 update files or use some third-party application.
-The built-in Disk Cleanup’s of Windows feature is great for deleting Windows temporary files.
-But for deleting Windows 10 update files, you can use the Windows 10 installed Update section.
+Remove or delete Windows 10/11 update files to free up system drive space and speed up your PC.
+When you update Windows, the update files are cached on your Windows system drive.
+You can manually delete Windows 10/11 update files or use a third-party application.
+The built-in Disk Cleanup feature in Windows is great for deleting Windows temporary files.
+However, to delete Windows 10/11 update files, you can use the Windows 10/11 Installed Updates section.

-This is the most common problem user asked us about.
-Unless we had explained for previews Windows, like Windows 8.1 and Windows 7.
-Fortunately, it works the same for all Windows.
-So try to clean up your system temporary files to speed up the performance of your computer, specialty Windows 10.
+This is the most common problem users ask us about.
+We have explained how to fix it for previous Windows versions, such as Windows 8.1 and Windows 7.
+Fortunately, the same solution works for all Windows versions.
+So try cleaning up your system temporary files to speed up your computer’s performance, especially Windows 10.

 - Delete an installed update file.